Fate/stay night: Heaven's Feel III. spring song: Plot

 In the aftermath, Rin and Sakura revive Shirou by giving his recovered soul an artificial body provided by Touko Aozaki.
-Resuming their relationship, Shirou and Sakura - along with Rin, Taiga, and a now-incarnated Rider - go to see the cherry blossoms as Shirou promised.
+Resuming their relationship and finally at peace, Shirou and Sakura - along with Rin, Taiga, and a now-incarnated Rider - go to see the cherry blossoms as Shirou promised.

+Cast

 Production

-Heaven's Feel III. spring song is produced by ufotable, directed by Tomonori Sudō and written by Akira Hiyama and featuring music from Yuki Kajiura.
-The first visual of the film was released in October 2019.
-Subsequent ones were publicly distributed on October 28, 2019 and November 17, 2019.
+Heaven's Feel III. spring song is produced by ufotable, directed by Tomonori Sudō, written by Akira Hiyama, and featuring music from Yuki Kajiura.
+The first visual for the film was released in October 2019.
+Subsequent ones were publicly distributed on October 28 and November 17, 2019.
 Its March 28, 2020 release date was confirmed in a trailer featuring the main theme, Aimer's "Haru wa Yuku" (春はゆく).

-Tomonori Sudō expressed relief when the film was released, favoriting many scenes including Rider's fight against Saber Alter, the relationship between Sakura and Rin, Illya's new design among others.
+Tomonori Sudō expressed relief when the film was released, favoring many scenes, including Rider's fight against Saber Alter, the relationship between Sakura and Rin, and Illya's new design, among others.
 The cast praised Aimer's performance for her song during the release of the movie.

 Release

 The film was originally scheduled to premiere in Japan on March 28, 2020, but it was postponed to April 25, 2020, and then again to August 15, 2020, due to concerns over the COVID-19 pandemic.
-Aniplex of America originally planned to present a preview screening of the film in the United States on April 17, 2020, at the Orpheum Theater in Los Angeles, and to begin wider theatrical screenings across the United States starting on May 7, 2020.
+Aniplex of America originally planned to present a preview screening of the film in the United States on April 17, 2020, at the Orpheum Theater in Los Angeles and to begin wider theatrical screenings across the United States starting on May 7, 2020.
 However, due to concerns over the pandemic, the U.S. premiere was cancelled, and all North American theatrical screenings were postponed to November 18, 2020.
 The film was released on DVD and Blu-ray on March 31, 2021, in Japan.